 Shoulders broad, sloping and deep, very powerful and muscular giving appearance of being ’tacked on‘ body.
 Brisket round and deep.
 Well let down between forelegs.
 Ribs not flat-sided, but well rounded.
 Forelegs very stout and strong, well developed, set wide apart, thick, muscular and straight, bones of legs large and straight, not bandy nor curved and short in proportion to hindlegs, but not so short as to make back appear long, or detract from dog’s activity.
 Elbows low and standing well away from ribs.
 Pasterns short, straight and strong.

 Chest wide, prominent and deep.
-Back short, strong, broad at shoulders.
-Slight fall to back close behind shoulders (lowest part) whence spine should rise to loins (top higher than top of shoulder), curving again more suddenly to tail, forming slight arch – a distinctive characteristic of breed.
-Body well ribbed up behind with belly tucked up and not pendulous.
+Back relatively short, strong, broad at shoulders.
+Slight fall to back close behind shoulders (lowest part) whence spine should rise to loins (top higher than top of shoulder), curving again more suddenly to tail, forming slight arch over the loin – a distinctive characteristic of breed.
+Body well ribbed back with good length of sternum.
+Belly tucked up and not pendulous.
+Firm muscular condition highly desirable.

 Legs large and muscular, slightly longer in proportion than forelegs.
 Hocks slightly bent, well let down; legs long and muscular from loins to hock.
 Stifles turned very slightly outwards away from body.